ac000/libac/README.md

 See *src/test.c* for examples on using the above.

+## Thread safety

+libac is intended to be thread-safe.

 ## License

 This library is licensed under the GNU Lesser General Public License (LGPL)